Coronavirus (COVID-19) Prevention

 What to leave at home:

-- Pets (pets aren't allowed in vehicles or on the grounds, except for on specially designated days.)
+- Pets: Dogs and other pets ARE NOT PERMITTED in vehicles or on the grounds, except for on specially designated days or as service animals.

 - Balls, kites, rollerblades, segways, scooters or skateboards